So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 So if you’ve thought about using traditional language courses or taking classes, or maybe you’ve used some apps or you’ve been watching YouTube videos…

-But whenever you try to use Spanish yourself, you're translating in your head and you still feel slow, clumsy…
+But whenever you try to use Spanish yourself in Spain or Latin-America, you're translating in your head and you still feel slow, clumsy…

 Maybe you struggle with Spanish verbs, and understanding native speakers is difficult…

 This article will show you 10 tips for learning Spanish and being able to use it quickly in real life — for example, in conversations with native speakers.